 What is the risk associated with Elaprase?

-The most common side effects with Elaprase (seen in more than 1 patient in 10) are related to the infusion, including skin reactions (rash or itching), pyrexia (fever), headache, hypertension (high blood pressure) and swelling at the site of the infusion.
-Other side effects seen in more than 1 patient in 10 are flushing (reddening of the skin), wheezing, dyspnoea (difficulty breathing), abdominal pain (stomach ache), nausea (feeling sick), dyspepsia (heartburn), diarrhoea, vomiting and chest pain.
-Severe allergic reactions have been seen in some patients taking Elaprase.
+The most common side effects with Elaprase are related to the infusion, including skin reactions (rash or itching), fever, headache, high blood pressure and flushing.
+Other side effects seen in more than 1 patient in 10 are wheezing, dyspnoea (difficulty breathing), abdominal pain (stomach ache), nausea (feeling sick), dyspepsia (heartburn), diarrhoea, vomiting, swelling at the site of infusion and chest pain.
+Severe allergic reactions have occurred in some patients taking Elaprase.
 For the full list of all side effects reported with Elaprase, see the package leaflet.

 Why has Elaprase been approved?